DataHunter420/DailyQuotes/README.md

-# quoteMachine
+# Daily Quotes
-Simple quote machines using html,css,javascript and ajax
+Using html,css,javascript and ajax